ricdikulous/immutable-unreal-game-lessons/lessons/13-display-the-nfts-in-game/README.md

 4. Click on an NFT to see its details on the right-hand side.
 5. Check that the selected NFT is highlighted.
 6. Click the link to the block explorer to view detailed information.

+**It's important to make sure your local server is running for this functionality to work.
+In my experience Unreal engine would sometimes crash if the HTTP request failed**

 ## Conclusion